-Skills, Learning and Education is one of our five kaupapa, or priority areas.
+Skills, Learning and Education is one of our priority areas.
 We work for Māori to be skilled, learned and innovative.

 This page contains information and links to resources from Te Puni Kōkiri and across the State Sector.
 If you have information that you would like included on these pages, please contact us.

 The Ministry of Education is the government’s lead agency for education and Ka Hikitia – Accelerating Success 2013–2017 is its Māori education strategy.